mads890/niscassessment/README.md

 In terminal: `python3 bingo.py`

 Data includes 2 cards and winning calls for each card horizontally, vertically, and diagonally (console output will tell you which is which).
-Also includes one test case where both cards win on the same call.
+Also includes one test case where both cards win on the same call and one where neither card wins.
 Feel free to add cards or call data in `bingo.py`!